-I am an Associate Professor working at the Faculty of Law and with the INEQ initiative.
+I am a Professor working at the Faculty of Law and with the INEQ initiative.
 My research focuses on the issues of exclusion of different legal subjects through law and its interpretation.
 My main research areas are legal theory, human rights law, feminist theory and law and the humanities.

 I work as an Academy of Finland Postdoctoral Fellow at the Law Faculty.
 I research and teach especially legal theory and philosophy as well as animal law.
 I teach in Finnish, Swedish and English.

 Heikki Marjosola LL.D., B.Soc.Sc. is Associate Professor of Financial Law, University of Helsinki.
 His current research interests relate to digital finance and financial innovation, EU securities law and regulatory governance of the EU financial markets.
 Heikki’s key areas of expertise include financial law and regulation, financial markets, securities law, company law, and EU law.
 Previously, he held a position of assistant professor at the London School of Economics and Political Science for two years.
 Before his academic career, Heikki worked as a capital markets and M&A lawyer in a Helsinki-based law firm.
 He regularly acts as an independent advisor in matters relating to banking and finance as well as EU law